Ikuze/jenkins-dynamic-inventory/README.md

 	Example: http://127.0.0.1:8080

 	Mandatory.

 ###### jenkins_user (str)

 	The username that will be used to query the nodes connected to our jenkins.
 	You can omit this user if your computers can be seen by anonymous.

 ###### jenkins_pass (str)
 	The password for jenkins_user.
+	You can use the apitoken too instead of the user password.
+The performance should be better with the apitoken.
-    You can omit this value if you want the password to asked when executing the command.
+	You can omit this value if you want the password to be requested via prompt when executing the command.
+	Remember that you can use vault here.
+Do not use plain text.

+###### jenkins_jsessionid (bool)
+	If "True", it will login and save the jsessionid cookie.
+	This option only can be used with the password, do NOT use it with the apitoken.
+	This option should dramatically improve the performance when using the password.

 ##### Cache
 ---